pytorch/serve/docs/logging.md

 ```properties
 vmargs=-Dlog4j.configuration=file:///path/to/custom/log4j.properties
 ```
-Then start the model server as follows
+Then start the TorchServe as follows
 ```bash
 $ torchserve --start --ts-config /path/to/config.properties
 ```
 ### Provide with CLI
-Alternatively, you could start the model server with the following command as well
+Alternatively, you could start the TorchServe with the following command as well

 ```bash
 $ torchserve --start --log-config /path/to/custom/log4j.properties